HedgeDocs/HedgeDocs.github.io/hedgedocs/guides/hedgehog-engine/blueblur/levels/custom-ranks.md

 # How To Specify Custom Ranks for Sonic Generations

 !!! info
-    This guide requires the usage of decompiled LUA files, which can be obtained in any console version of the game.
+    This guide requires the usage of decompiled LUA files, which can be obtained from the 2024 re-release of the game.

 Rank times for all stages are stored in `bb3/#Application.ar.00/ScoreTimeTable.lua`.
 Opening this file presents you with a list with the A and C rank times (in seconds).
 The S rank is just the A rank time with a perfect bonus, and the D rank is any time below the C rank time.